elixir-ecto/ecto/guides/Testing with Ecto.md

 ```

 Lastly, you need to establish the database connection ahead of your tests.
-You can enable it either for all of your test cases by extending the `ExUnit` template:
+You can enable it either for all of your test cases by extending the `ExUnit` template or by setting it up individually for each test.
+Let's start with the former:

 ```elixir
 defmodule MyApp.RepoCase do